neobots2903/FRC-Smart-Mirror/README.md

 # FRC-Smart-Mirror
-The thing for the pit which scapes data from thebluealliance and puts it on a fancy smart mirror.
+The thing for the pit which scrapes data from thebluealliance and puts it on a fancy smart mirror.